RCTI: Programming

 The flagship news programme is Seputar iNews (formerly Seputar Indonesia), which has morning and lunchtime editions.
 RCTI also airs quiz shows, including the Indonesian version of Who Wants to Be a Millionaire, which ran from 2001 to 2006.
-Animated programmes include Mickey Mouse Clubhouse, My Friends Tigger & Pooh, Little Einsteins, the original Aikatsu! series, Doraemon, and Crayon Shin-chan.
-These titles have since been replaced by locally produced series such as Kiko and Titus the Detective.
+Animated programmes include Mickey Mouse Clubhouse, My Friends Tigger & Pooh, Little Einsteins, the original Aikatsu! series, Doraemon, Crayon Shin-chan and locally produced animated series such as Kiko and Titus the Detective.
+These titles have since been replaced by Malaysian-produced Upin & Ipin.

-RCTI has aired a wide range of popular soap operas produced by companies such as Multivision Plus, Starvision Plus, the now-defunct Prima Entertainment, Soraya Intercine Films, Tobali Putra Productions, and production houses owned by MNC Media.
+RCTI has aired a wide range of popular soap operas produced by companies such as Multivision Plus, Starvision Plus, the now-defunct Prima Entertainment, Soraya Intercine Films, Tobali Putra Productions, and production companies owned by MNC Media.
 MNC Media now focuses on in-house productions and also distributes titles from the aforementioned studios through its subsidiary MNC Pictures.
 This shift occurred after the termination of collaboration agreements between SinemArt and MD Entertainment with the MNC Group, following the reacquisition of shares by SCM (SinemArt) and Trans Media.

 RCTI currently broadcasts several television series under the banner Layar Drama Indonesia (formerly Mega Sinetron), which features various titles.
 In the past, it also aired weekly television series such as Bella Vista, Mutiara Cinta (Pearls of Love), Shangri-La, Tuyul dan Mbak Yul, the fantasy-comedy Bidadari Yang Terluka (A Wounded Angel), and ABG.

 The network also airs occasional sports programmes and localised versions of international talent show franchises such as Indonesian Idol, Rising Star Indonesia, MasterChef Indonesia, X Factor Indonesia, and Indonesia's Got Talent, which were previously broadcast by Indosiar and SCTV.